 If, after holing out, two players discover that they finished a hole with the other player's ball but cannot establish whether the balls were exchanged during play of the hole, there is no penalty.For example, after play of a hole, it was discovered that Player A holed out with Player B's ball and Player B holed out with Player A's ball.
 Both players are certain they holed out with the ball they played from the teeing area.In this situation, and because a player is allowed to start each hole with any conforming ball (Rule 6.3a), it should be determined that the balls were exchanged before play on that hole began, unless there is evidence to the contrary.

-When the strokes made at a particular ball do not count in the player's score, any penalty strokes that the player gets while playing that ball do not count unless the player gets a penalty that could also apply to his or her ball in play.Examples of penalties that are disregarded because they could not also apply to the ball in play include:
+When the strokes made at a particular ball do not count in the player's score, any penalty strokes that the player gets while playing that ball do not count unless the player gets a penalty that could also apply to their ball in play.Examples of penalties that are disregarded because they could not also apply to the ball in play include:

 Deliberately touching or causing the ball to move (Rule 9.4).

-The Player's caddie standing behind the player while taking a stance (Rule 10.2b(4)).
+The Player's caddie standing in the "restricted area" while the player is taking a stance (Rule 10.2b(4)).

-If a player who has the honour decides to play a provisional ball after his or her opponent has played a provisional ball, the player may not cancel the opponent'sstroke with the provisional ball under Rule 6.4a(2).For example, Player A has the honour and plays first from the teeing area.
-Player B (the opponent) plays next and since his or her ball may be out of bounds, decides to play a provisional ball and does so.
-After Player B plays the provisional ball, Player A decides that he or she will also play a provisional ball.Since Player A only made his or her intentions to play a provisional ball known after Player B had played, Player A has abandoned the right to cancel Player B's stroke with the provisional ball.
+If a player who has the honour decides to play a provisional ball after their opponent has played a provisional ball, the player may not cancel the opponent'sstroke with the provisional ball under Rule 6.4a(2).For example, Player A has the honour and plays first from the teeing area.
+Player B (the opponent) plays next and since their ball may be out of bounds, decides to play a provisional ball and does so.
+After Player B plays the provisional ball, Player A decides that they will also play a provisional ball.Since Player A only made their intentions to play a provisional ball known after Player B had played, Player A has abandoned the right to cancel Player B's stroke with the provisional ball.
 However, Player A may still play a provisional ball.

 Finir le jeu d'un trou